 The Pico W only supports 2.4 GHz WiFi networks.
 See self-driving-lab-demo #76 for additional context.

 WPA enterprise networks such as Eduroam and other networks that use captive portals (most schools, coffee shops, etc.) are not yet supported.
 It needs to be a network such that on a computer, you can click on the WiFi name (SSID), enter the password, and click connect (no additional steps).
-Check to see if your institution offers network support for internet of things devices (e.g. ULink at University of Utah).
+Check to see if your institution offers network support for internet of things devices (e.g., ULink at University of Utah).

-Home networks can have both a 5G and a 2.4 GHz network (e.g. "My Network 5G" and "My Network")
+Home networks can have both a 5G and a 2.4 GHz network (e.g., "My Network 5G" and "My Network")

 If you use a mobile hotspot, you may need to use your device's "extended compatibility" feature to drop the mobile hotspot from 5G to 2.4 GHz.
 See also prepaid, long-expiry hotspot and classroom demo with standalone network access discussions.